The Flames look to make their mark at the Horizon League Championships this week

 In 2007, the Flames took home six league event championships, led by the school record holder in the 50-yard free, Blake Booher.
 Both the men's and women's 200 and 400 free relays were victorious at the championships, with the women's squads setting new league records at the meet.
 In that season alone Moniak led the Flames to All-Horizon League honors in 10 events while setting 14 new school-record times.

 In 2004-05 both the men's and women's swimming and diving teams at UIC reach big-time goals, as the men's team finished third in the Horizon League for the school's highest finish since 1994 and the women's team accumulated the most points at the league championships since 1999.
 Moniak's superb effort in 2004-05 earned the UIC head coach Horizon League Men's Swimming Coach of the Year honors.

-In just six short years, Moniak has been recognized as the league's swimming coach of the year three times.
+Moniak was recognized as the league's swimming coach of the year three times.
 Along with his 2005 award, Moniak was also the Horizon League Women's Swimming Coach of the Year in his first season and the conference's Men's Coach of the Year in 2003.

 Moniak came to UIC after a two-year stint as an assistant coach at the University of the Pacific, where he coached NCAA Championship qualifiers, multiple school record holders and swimmers with Olympic Time Trial standards for the Tigers.
 Before Pacific, Moniak served as an assistant coach for UW-Milwaukee from 1991-1999.